Relationship Management interview prep.

 Behavioural questions to expect

-- How would you describe the firm's offering and edge for clients in your own words?
+How would you describe this firm's offering and edge for clients in your own words?

 Technical concepts to master